-Your eligibility to apply for a home under a particular housing program is determined by a number of factors including your combined household income.
+Your eligibility to apply for a home under a particular housing program is determined by a number of factors including the eligibility criteria of the state housing jurisdiction, your assets and your combined household income.

 Social housing rents

-Social housing rents are charged as a percentage of household income plus 100 per cent of Commonwealth Rental Assistance (CRA).
-For more information see Department of Human Services – Rent Assistance.
+Social housing rents are charged as a percentage of assessable household income plus 100% of Commonwealth Rental Assistance (CRA).
+For more information on CRA eligibility and access to the payment please click here.

-For more information about how your rent is calculated, contact your Housing Officer.
+For more information about how your rent is calculated, contact your local Housing Choices Tasmania office or your Housing Officer directly.

 Affordable housing rents

-Affordable housing rents are based on what is known as the market rent.
-The market rent reflects what it would cost to rent the property through a private landlord.
-Affordable housing rates will be no more than 75 per cent of the market rent for a property.
+Affordable housing rents are based on the market rent.
+Affordable housing rates will be no more than 75% of the market rent for a property.

-- Market rent is reviewed and adjusted (generally on an annual basis).
+The market rent is reviewed and adjusted in line with the market (generally on an annual basis).

 How and when to pay rent